 After a few hours in the cage, a few at the field, and a number of conversations with major vendors and the manufacturer, we take a swing at our 2018 Axe Elite Review.
 The bat is a two piece hybrid bat built with an endload.
-The unique knob and endcap lend of a memorable experience.
+The unique knob and endcap lend to a memorable experience.
 Below we make a number of recommendations and offer our insights.

 2018 Axe Elite Cage Side Review